bijanebrahimi/boogi/README.md

 `boogi` is not a name. it's more of a sound. i make `boogi` sound to make my niece laugh and this was the only name came to mind when i started this project.

+# Features

+* Simple and light-weighted
+* Full Article reading using Readability! (see screenshot no.2)
+* Fast search

 # Install

 Sorry, right now there's no descent way to install Boogi. i should find some time to create a setuptool script very